m0ru/bak/04_solution.md

 #### Promises

-These are a fix of the so-called callback hell, i.e. code like the following:
+These are a fix to the so-called callback hell, i.e. code like the following:

 ```{.js #fig:callback-hell caption="Callback hell."}
 won.login(credentials, function(error, userInfo) {